drossDS/Dan_Data_Science_Portfolio/README.md

 ### Key Outcomes:
 - A random forest classifier model was chosen with a predicted accuracy of about 82% based on validation data
 - The chosen random forest model predicted the test data with a 77.3% accuracy
-  - Next steps and model refinements are proposed in the code to improve this closer to the 82% prediction accuracy achieved on the validation data sets
+  - Next steps and model refinements are proposed in the code to improve this closer to the 82% prediction accuracy achieved on the validation datasets

 <!--                                *********************************** 2 - CARBON EMISSIONS ************************************************* -->